pixelhandler/ember-data-extensions/README.md

 * `make doc`: browse documentation from source code [http://localhost:3333](http://localhost:3333)
 * `make docfiles`: generate (html) documentation from source code, use w/ gh-pages branch

+_See the 'Troubleshooting' section above if you are unable to execute `make ci`_

 ### Config files

 * [config.js](config.js) is used by brunch.io build tools
 * [testem.json](testem.json) is used for testing w/ both developer and ci modes
+* [Gruntfile.js](Gruntfile.js) supports code coverage/testing tools used with continuous integration
 * [yuidoc.json](yuidoc.json) is for generating documentation from source code using yuidocjs
 * [bower.json](bower.json) is used to install dependencies (Ember.js, etc.)
 * [.travis.yml](.travis.yml) is used for continuous integration with [travis-ci.org](https://travis-ci.org/pixelhandler/ember-data-extensions)